-The art of crafting and playing with Kamansheh requires you to gain a more detailed acquaintance with this instrument first.
+The art of crafting and playing with Kamancheh requires you to gain a more detailed acquaintance with this instrument first.
 So, we need to explore all its parts.
 Here is a list:

 The main part of the instrument is its resonating box.
 It usually consists of a spherical or oval shape with a small flat base.
 This box is made of wood and could be built either in one piece or several pieces for various instrument types.
 Depending on which type of Kamancheh a craftsman makes, they can design it with longer or shorter diameters.
 They make the best instruments out of walnut wood.

-Craftsmen make the top surface of Kamancheh’s resonating box by goat or deer skin.
+Craftsmen make the top surface of Kamancheh’s resonating box by goat or deerskin.
 Certainly, different skins produce different sounds.
-In fact, the art of crafting and playing with Kamancheh is best demonstrated when all such details are observed and put in practice.
+In fact, the art of crafting and playing with Kamancheh is best demonstrated when all such details are observed and put into practice.

-The neck of Iranian Kamancheh are made of one piece.
-Iranian craftsmen make the neck and box in particular size and proportions known as Iranian standard for Kamancheh.
-As a result, if such sizes and proportions aren’t observed when crafting the instruments, the desirable sound cannot be expected from it when it is made.
+The neck of Iranian Kamancheh is made of one piece.
+Iranian craftsmen make the neck and box in particular size and proportions known as the Iranian standard for Kamancheh.
+As a result, if such sizes and proportions aren’t observed when crafting the instruments, the desired sound cannot be expected from it when it is made.

-Iranian Kamancheh has got four tuning pegs attached to the either sides of the top part of the neck.
+Iranian Kamancheh has got four tuning pegs attached to either side of the top part of the neck.
 The strings are harnessed by these pegs to the top of the instrument.

 How to Play Iranian Kamancheh